AgbegbeTech/ConsensusFramework/README.md

 # Introduction

-The Consensus Framework (CFF) is an innovative, open-source blockchain framework designed to dynamically adapt its consensus mechanism based on network conditions, transaction volumes, security requirements, and energy efficiency.
+The Consensus Framework (CF) is an innovative, open-source blockchain framework designed to dynamically adapt its consensus mechanism based on network conditions, transaction volumes, security requirements, and energy efficiency.
 CFF aims to integrate the strengths of various consensus mechanisms into a single, unified system, providing a flexible, scalable, and efficient blockchain solution.

 # Project Objectives